Earn a degree and certification to teach at the high school level at Loyola, a longtime partner of Chicago-area schools

-You'll be equipped to teach in secondary schools, whether that be in general education or ESL and bilingual education.
-You'll have a deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students.
+You will be equipped to teach in secondary schools, whether that be in general education or ESL and bilingual education.
+You will have a deep understanding of both content and pedagogy to provide developmentally appropriate instruction to all students.

-You'll utilize information from theories and related research-based practices when making decisions and taking action in your classroom, using data to drive instruction and assess teaching and learning effectiveness.
-Plus, you'll gain extensive experience engaging with diverse populations, including students labeled as English language learners, and have the opportunity to earn secondary endorsements in the following subject areas:
+You will utilize information from theories and related research-based practices when making decisions and taking action in your classroom, using data to drive instruction and assess teaching and learning effectiveness.
+Plus, you will gain extensive experience engaging with diverse populations, including students labeled as English language learners, and have the opportunity to earn secondary endorsements in the following subject areas:

 - Biology, Chemistry, Physics

 - History, Political Science, and Psychology

 At Loyola, we value the interdependence and emerging relationships among educational and social communities, and are always guided by principles of equity and social justice in these interactions.
-In this teaching degree program, you'll foster your own individuality, cultural awareness, social responsibility, and creative inquiry - all in pursuit of a degree that will help you break down barriers to equity in secondary education.
+In this teaching degree program, you will foster your own individuality, cultural awareness, social responsibility, and creative inquiry - all in pursuit of a degree that will help you break down barriers to equity in secondary education.

 Accredited by the Council for the Accreditation of Educator Preparation (CAEP) and by the Illinois State Board of Education (ISBE), Loyola's MEd in secondary education requires 36 semester hours.
 A capstone project that consists of a Professional Practice Profile and Student Impact Project is completed during student teaching.
-Upon successful completion of the program, candidates are eligible for an Illinois Professional Educator License with endorsements in their specific major grades 9–12, and an English-as-a-Second Language (ESL) teacher for grades Pre-Kindergarten through 12.
+Upon successful completion of the program, candidates are eligible for an Illinois Professional Educator License with endorsements in their specific major grades 9–12, and an English-as-a-Second Language (ESL) teacher.

 Candidates complete the program in one year (Summer, Fall, Spring, and Summer).
-This is a full-time, daytime field-based program.
+This is a full-time, field-based program.
 Students have five years from acceptance to complete the program.

 Master's students in Secondary Education are required to maintain the status of continuous enrollment during their program of studies.
 This means that during each semester of each academic year (excluding Summer Sessions), each student must enroll in at least one course.
 A formal leave of absence may be granted upon request and the approval of the School of Education’s Assistant Dean of Student Academic Affairs.